EvanCesanek/Ouvrai/README.md

   ```
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
   ```
-  This installation process should not take long.
-If it is, kill the process (control+c) and try again.
+  This installation process should not take very long.
+If it does (with lots of c++ compiling), kill the process (control+c) and try again.
-- **All users**<br>After installation, open a new terminal and install Node.js 18 (LTS/Hydrogen) with:
+- Open a new terminal and install Node.js 18 (LTS/Hydrogen) with:
   ```
   nvm install 18
   nvm use 18